sunshower-io/aire/README.md

 - Make a change in aire, then run `gulp build && jspm link github:sunshower-io/aire -y` to update your consuming project

+### Creating a new component

+1. We use material-components-web, so to add a new binding for a MCW component, install it via npm `npm install --save @material/component`
+-- For instance, to install `drawer` run `npm install --save @material/drawer`